Iowa Gov. Kim Reynolds to hold coronavirus press conference Monday morning

 On Thursday, she ordered all schools across the state to remain closed and extended business closures and suspensions of all non-essential and elective surgical and orthodontic procedures through the end of the month.

 KWQC-TV6 will be live streaming the governor’s press conference.
+It also will air on Cozi 6.3.